Steveng1997/staff-engineering-assessment-mobile/README.md

 # 4. Robust Build Pipeline
 The environment is optimized for **Java 21**, ensuring compatibility with the latest Android Gradle Plugin (AGP) and stable jlink image transformations, avoiding common legacy toolchain conflicts.

+# 🍎 iOS Implementation Note
+The project is fully configured for iOS compatibility using Capacitor.
+However, due to local development environment restrictions (Windows-based), the .ipa file was not generated for this submission.

+To build for iOS, the project is ready to be compiled in a macOS environment using:

+npx cap add ios

+npx cap sync ios

+npx cap open ios

 # 📦 How to Run Locally

 1. # Clone the repository: